Presidency of Franklin D. Roosevelt (1933–1941): 1938 mid-term elections

+1940 re-election campaign

 The two-term tradition had been an unwritten rule (until the ratification the 22nd Amendment after Roosevelt's presidency) since George Washington declined to run for a third term in 1796.
 Both Ulysses S. Grant and Theodore Roosevelt were attacked for trying to obtain a third non-consecutive term.
 Roosevelt systematically undercut prominent Democrats who were angling for the nomination, including Vice President John Nance Garner and two cabinet members, Secretary of State Hull and Postmaster General James Farley.
 Roosevelt moved the convention to Chicago where he had strong support from the city machine, which controlled the auditorium sound system.
 At the convention the opposition was poorly organized, but Farley had packed the galleries.
 Roosevelt sent a message saying that he would not run unless he was drafted, and that the delegates were free to vote for anyone.
 The delegates were stunned; then the loudspeaker screamed "We want Roosevelt...
 The world wants Roosevelt!"
 The delegates went wild and he was nominated by 946 to 147 on the first ballot.
 The tactic employed by Roosevelt was not entirely successful, as his goal had been to be drafted by acclamation.
 At Roosevelt's request, the convention nominated Secretary of Agriculture Henry Wallace for vice president.
 Democratic party leaders disliked Wallace, a former Republican who strongly supported the New Deal, but were unable to prevent his nomination.

 World War II shook up the Republican field, possibly preventing the nomination of isolationist congressional leaders like Taft or Vandenberg.
 The 1940 Republican National Convention instead nominated Wendell Willkie, the first major party nominee since 1872 who had never held public office.
 A well-known corporate attorney and executive, Willkie rose to public notice through his criticism of the New Deal and his clashes with the TVA.
 Unlike his isolationist rivals for the Republican nomination, Willkie favored Britain in the war, and he was backed by internationalist Republicans like Henry Luce.
 Willkie's internationalist views initially prevented the issue of foreign policy from dominating the campaign, helping to allow for the Destroyers for Bases Agreement and the establishment of a peacetime draft.